Erick-Bravo/Erick-Bravo/README.md

-### Hi there 👋
+### Hi, I'm Erick 👋

 <!--
 **Erick-Bravo/Erick-Bravo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+- 🔭 I’m currently working on PartsHouse, a parts tracker app for model/serial numbers with awesome log features of dates and such.

-- 🔭 I’m currently working on ...
+- 🌱 I’m currently learning how to implement OAuth and AWS.
-- 🌱 I’m currently learning ...
+- 👯 I’m looking to collaborate on a forward-thinking team that is obsessed with technology and innovation.
-- 👯 I’m looking to collaborate on ...
+- 🤔 Deep thinker.
-- 🤔 I’m looking for help with ...
+- 😄 Smiles all day.
-- 💬 Ask me about ...
+-
-- 📫 How to reach me: ...
+- ⚡ Fun facts:
-- 😄 Pronouns: ...
+- I used to want to become a journalist.
-- ⚡ Fun fact: ...
+- I enjoy indoor/outdoor climbing, biking and tennis.
 -->